fifty-wei/secret-share-documents/polygon-secret/README.md

 Check make commands
 - make deploy
 - make deploy-verify
-Find you deployed contract address in the in the .deployed folder
+Find you deployed contract address in the in the .deployment folder
 ```

 s